Graduate nursing and midwifery programs

 Aboriginal graduates and cadetship programs

-The Aboriginal Nursing, Midwifery and Allied Health Cadetship Program provides supported induction into employment at health services and the Aboriginal Nursing and Midwifery Graduate Program supports graduates in the transition from student to professional.
+The Aboriginal Graduate Program (Nursing, Midwifery and Allied Health), supports Aboriginal graduates in the transition from student to professional.

 Study of Victorian early graduate programs for nurses and midwives